joes0451/SDKManager/ReadMe.txt

 - Unzip into your directory.

-Set the name of the new Android SDK directory in config.properties.
+Set the path of the new Android SDK directory, 'android_sdk_path', in config.properties.

 !!
 To ensure that the SDK has the best chance of being properly set up please follow these steps in order:

+Run SDK Manager.

 Select 'Manage SDK->Packages' and select the highest 'build-tools;..' level that you'd like to use, like 'build-tools;31.0.0-rc3', check "Accept licenses" and hit Submit.
+This should set up the 'emulator' and 'tools' directories/packages.

+** Note **
+    If you get: 'Warning: Dependant package with key emulator not found!' while trying to install a Package, and you don't have the 'tools' directory yet, set 'include_obsolete' in config.properties to 'true', list the Packages again and select 'tools', check "Accept licenses" and hit Submit.

 Select 'Manage SDK->Packages' and select the highest 'platforms;..' level that you'd like to use, like 'platforms;android-30', check "Accept licenses" and hit Submit.

-Check if the 'platform-tools' directory was created, from above, if it's there jump to below to finish accepting the licenses, otherwise select 'platform-tools', check "Accept licenses" and hit Submit.
+Select 'Manage SDK->Packages' and check if the 'platform-tools' package was installed, from above, if it's there jump to below to finish accepting the licenses, otherwise select 'platform-tools', check "Accept licenses" and hit Submit.

 Finish accepting licenses:
 Then select Manage SDK->Accept Licenses, check "Accept Licenses" and hit Submit.

-This will ensure that many essential things, like the emulator, 'platforms' and 'tools' directories, are properly set up and all the licenses are accepted.
+This will ensure that many essential things, like the 'emulator', 'platforms' and 'tools' directories, are properly set up and all the licenses are accepted.

 The biggest potential issue that can happen is that your firewall